-The Dugan Model E-3A Automatic Mixing Controller helps professional audio mixers handle multiple live mics without having to continually ride their individual faders.
+The Dugan Model E-2A Automatic Mixing Controller helps professional audio mixers handle multiple live mics without having to continually ride their individual faders.
 This signal processor can be patched into the input insert points of an audio mixing console.
 Then each mic channel is processed in the Dugan controller and returned to the console for mixing.
-Alternatively, internal mix buses in the Model E-3A can be used to sum channels.
+Alternatively, internal mix buses in the Model E-2A can be used to sum channels.

 The Dugan detects which mics are being used and makes fast, transparent cross-fades, freeing the mixer to focus on balance and sound quality instead of being chained to the faders.
-The Model E-3A crossfades unscripted dialogue which eliminates cueing mistakes and late fade-ups.
+The Model E-2A crossfades unscripted dialogue which eliminates cueing mistakes and late fade-ups.
 It also reduces comb filtering from adjacent mics while avoiding the choppy and distracting effects common to noise gates.

-The Model E-3A supports a broad spectrum of live mixing applications:
+The Model E-2A supports a broad spectrum of live mixing applications:

 - Conference reinforcement, video trucks

 - Houses of worship

-- TV news and sports panels, reality and game shows
+- TV news and sports panels, political debates, reality and game shows

 - Wireless mics for theater

 - Boardrooms and civic meeting rooms

 - Teleconferencing and distance learning

-The Model E-3A includes three patented automatic mixing algorithms:
+The Model E-2A includes three patented automatic mixing algorithms:

-- Dugan Speech SystemTM reduces noise and feedback in dialog applications - Dugan Music System[TM] reduces ambient noise, bleed, and feedback when mixing a musical group - Dugan Gain LimitingTM protects against feedback when using the Music System
+- Dugan Speech SystemTM reduces noise and feedback in dialog applications - \bullet Dugan Music System TM reduces ambient noise and bleed when mixing a musical group - Dugan Gain LimitingTM protects against feedback when using the Music System

-The Model E-3A can:
+The Model E-2A can:

-- process up to 32 channels (16 AES and 16 ADAT); - be remote controlled from the Dugan Control Panel for Java (included), Dugan Control Panel for iPad (sold separately), and the Dugan Model K Control Surface; - be directly controlled from its own front panel; - link with other Dugan automatic mixing controllers to create a larger system; - partition channels into one to three groups that can span linked units; - create separate systems that do not interact (i.e., for separate studios); - conveniently connect multiple devices via three network ports; - be powered by PoE.
+- process up to 28 channels (12 analog and 16 ADAT); - be remote controlled from the Dugan Control Panel for Java (included), Dugan Control Panel for iPad (sold separately), and the Dugan Model K Control Surface; - be directly controlled from its own front panel; - link with other Dugan automatic mixing controllers to create a larger system; - partition channels into one to three groups that can span linked units; - create separate systems that do not interact (i.e., for separate studios); - conveniently connect multiple devices to a control network via a four-port switch.